bokulich-lab/moshpit-docs/_sources/chapters/01_filtering/host-filtering.md

 and a more specific one using the `filter-reads-pangenome` action.
 Below you can learn how to use both of them.
 In this tutorial we will use the `filter-reads-pangenome` action to remove human reads from the dataset.

+### Multiple host read removal
+For cases in which a pangenome reference does not exist, or filtering reads from multiple hosts is warented, the example commands below can be "daisy-chained" (*i.e.* output from one filtering step is fed into the next) to remove reads from several host reference genomes.
+That is, you may want to remove all murine and human host reads from your samples prior to analyes.
+It's often a good idea to start read removal with the host from which you are generating microbial sequence data.

+For example, let's assume you are generating microbial sequence data from the rat host, *Rattus norvegicus*.
+You'd likely start with the removal of reads from the rat reference (pan)genome, and perhaps followed by filtering against the mouse, *Mus musculus* (pan)genome.
+This will better ensure that murine host reads are removed from the sequencing data.
+You can then continue with host removal the human (pan)genome as well, to ensure general read removal of mamalian reads from your data.

 ## Removal of contaminating reads
 Removal of contaminating reads can generally be done by mapping the reads to a reference database and filtering out the reads that map to it.
 In QIIME 2 this can be done by using the `filter-reads` action from the `quality-control` plugin.
 Before filtering